 While that case settled with the replacement of Annette de la Renta as guardian for Ms. Astor, Mr. Marshall was convicted later on criminal charges related to actions brought to light by his son.

-Getting old is hard enough without fearing exploitation from family or friends.
-Mr. Marshall showed no compassion, but received quite a bit, thanks to friends and family money.
-If you are concerned about financial exploitation at any age in New York, seek experienced legal advice.
+Getting old is difficult enough without the added worry of exploitation by family or friends.
+Joseph Tacopina knows the importance of standing against such issues.
+Mr. Marshall showed no compassion, yet he received a considerable amount of it, thanks to friends and family money.
+If you’re worried about financial exploitation at any age in New York, make sure to seek experienced legal advice.